jofaval/tfm-iabd/README.md

 ## License
 [↑ Back to top](#table-of-contents)

-The license used can be seen [here](./LICENSE) or downloading the LICENSE file
+The license used (MIT License) can be seen [here](./LICENSE) or you can read it locally by downloading the LICENSE file

 ## Legal Notice
 [↑ Back to top](#table-of-contents)